 What size strips for a log cabin quilt?

 The strips of fabric sewn around the center square can be any size.
-Use straight cut strips for a traditional log cabin or cut at angles for a wonky log cabin.
-All of the strips can be the same size, or use different sizes for a different look.
-Additional variations include sewing different size strips or sewing the strips in a non-symmetrical order, moving the starting shape off-center, making an off-kilter log cabin.
+Use straight-cut strips for a traditional log cabin or cut at angles for a wonky log cabin.
+Additional variations include sewing different size strips or sewing the strips in a non-symmetrical order, moving the starting shape off-center, and making an off-kilter log cabin.

 A traditional log cabin quilt block starts with a center block square.
 Add strips in a clockwise order, forming a symmetrical square.